MistUnky/minebase/README.md

 Regarding mods quality is more important than quantity.
 In case you like to mod and want to contribute to this project, use the appropriate tools on Gitlab.

-The API is mostly stable, but I am refining the code right now.
+The API is mostly stable.
+I am currently creating descriptions for the APIs.

 Installation
 ------------